juanroldan1989/infra-modules/modules/eks/karpenter/README.md

 ## Overview

-This repository contains the Karpenter setup for auto-scaling nodes in an Amazon EKS cluster.
-The configuration ensures efficient node provisioning and cost optimization by utilizing both on-demand and spot instances.
+This repository contains Karpenter setup for auto-scaling nodes in an Amazon EKS cluster.

+The configuration ensures **efficient node provisioning and cost optimization** by utilizing both **on-demand** and **spot instances**.

 ## Directory Structure